TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 Mrs S looked exhausted, and out of breath, standing there in the doorway.

 I turned to make eye contact with Alex, and I pointed at them while tilting my head.
 They pointed back at me, then they pointed at Eddy next to them.
 I rolled my hands over each other like a windmill.
-Then they nodded at me, and stood up.
+Then they nodded at me, and they stood up.

 "Ok everyone, Mr Wilson is going to go say hello to Josh so we're going to-"

-Alex's voice faded as I walked away with Mrs S.
+Alex's voice faded away as I walked down the corridor with Mrs S.

-"Good to see you, Mrs S. Why don't you talk me through what happened."
+"Good to see you, Mrs S. Why don't you talk me through everything that happened."

 ## Training